junwen12221/GPattern/README.md

 SELECT id FROM travelrecord , travelrecord2 LIMIT 1;
 ```

-Can be obtained by name
+Can be obtained by 'table'

 Travelrecord ,travelrecord2